OmphileGopane/TimothyGrey1005/README.md

 - 👋 Hi, I’m Timothy Grey, formerly known as Omphile Gopane
 - South African student studying Computer Science and Electronics with the NWU
 - Novice programmer but a hyper-realism drawer and logo designer at heart
-- Greatly interested in Software Development, Cloud Computing and Web Design (UI/UX)
+- Currently learning Software Engineering with ALX
-- I’m currently learning Software Engineering with ALX and learning Full-Stack Development
+- Greatly interested in AI, Full-Stack Development, Cloud Computing and Web Design (UI/UX)